WSU-kduncan/f23cicd-benXhawk/project4/README-CI.md

 	Github Workflow
 		Creating Github repository secrets lets you use reference specific text as arguments when configuring the workflow file; you can create them by navigating to the actions tab in the repository settings.
 		I made a secret to reference my DockerHub username and one for my password.

+		Github workflow works as a method to automate processes of pushing or pulling files to other locations and it is configured through the use of a .yml file.
+What makes it especially useful is its reusability, as only small changes may need to be made once the main functions are established.